Indiana Jones and the Dance of the Giants

 Indiana Jones and the Dance of the Giants is the second of 12 Indiana Jones novels published by Bantam Books.
 Rob MacGregor, the author of this book, also wrote five of the other Indiana Jones books for Bantam.
 Published on May 1, 1991, it is preceded by Indiana Jones and the Peril at Delphi and followed by Indiana Jones and the Seven Veils.

 Plot summary

-The year is 1925 A.D.
-Dr. Henry Jones Jr., better known as Indiana Jones, has secured his first teaching job as a professor in London University's archaeology department.
-It is here that Indy first meets a very attractive 20 year old Scottish girl by the name of Deirdre Campbell.
-She is the brightest student in his class but Indy quickly learns that her knowledge goes far past the contents of his lectures.
-In her thesis for the class, she quite seriously claims to have uncovered a golden scroll that proves of the true existence of Merlin the sorcerer.
-Intrigued by the thesis and by Deirdre herself, Indy once again takes up the bullwhip and fedora for an action-packed chase across Britain filled with magic, mystery, murder, a lesson in love and the threat of world domination.
+The year is 1925, and Dr. Henry Jones Jr., better known as Indiana Jones, has secured his first teaching job as an archaeology professor at London University.
+It is here that Indy meets a very attractive 20-year-old Scottish girl, Deirdre Campbell.
+She is the brightest student in his class, but Indy quickly learns that her knowledge goes far beyond the contents of his lectures.

+In her thesis, she seriously claims to have uncovered a golden scroll that proves the true existence of Merlin the sorcerer.
+Intrigued by the thesis and by Deirdre, Indy once again takes up the bullwhip and fedora for an action-packed chase across Britain filled with magic, mystery, murder, a lesson in love and the threat of world domination.